Yishen27/Extended-Kalman-Filter/README.md

  - kalman_filter.cpp and kalman_filter.h

     `kalman_filter.h` defines the kalman_filter class. `kalman_filter.cpp` contains functions for the prediction step as well as the Kalman filter update step (lidar) and extended Kalman filter update step (radar).

+ - tools.cpp and tools.h

+    `tools.cpp` implement functions to calculate root mean squared error and the Jacobian matrix. `tools.h` is the corresponding header.

+ - main.cpp

+   Communicates with the Simulator receiving data measurements, calls a function to run the Kalman filter, calls a function to calculate RMSE.

+ - measurement_package.h

+    Defines the measurement_package class stores the measurement data.

 ### UD_README.md